anandrajaram21/covidash/README.md

 # Exploratory and Predictive Data Analysis of the COVID-19 pandemic

-## How to reproduce the project on a local environment

-- There are 2 methods that you can use to setup a local development environment on your computer
-  1. Using Docker (recommended)
-  2. Using python venv

 ### Using Docker to set up a local development environment (recommended)

-- This method is recommended as you do not need anything installed on your system, except Docker.
+This method is recommended as you do not need anything installed on your system, except Docker.
 You don't even need Python installed.

 **Step 1** - Install and set up Docker on your system.
 You can follow the installation instructions from [here](https://docs.docker.com/get-docker/)